Saturday, December 10, 2016

 By the 1930s, North Lawndale housed 60 synagogues (all but 2 Orthodox), a very active community center, the Jewish People's Institute, the Hebrew Theological College, the Douglas Library, where Golda Meir worked for a short time, and numerous Zionist, cultural, educational, fraternal, and social service organizations and institutions.

 By the end of the twentieth century, West Rogers Park had emerged as the largest Jewish community in the city.
 More than 30,000 Jews were Orthodox, and the rhythm of Orthodox life remained evident, from the daily synagogue prayer services to the numerous Orthodox institutions and the closing of Jewish stores on Devon Avenue for the Sabbath.
-Some of the recent 22,000 Russian Jewish immigrants also settled there.
+Some of the recent 22,000 Russian Jewish immigrants also settled in the area.

-Tel-Aviv Bakery, 2944 West Devon Avenue, West Ridge Community, West Rogers Park Neighborhood, Chicago.
+Tel-Aviv Bakery, 2944 West Devon Avenue, West Ridge Community,

 Other Jewish areas in the city included the apartment and condominium complexes paralleling the northern lake shore and a small community in the Hyde Park area.